ETS-ReactNative1/FYP/README.md

 # FYP21027 Codebase

 Welcome to FYP21027 codebase.
+This will guide you on how to use our codebase and install the required dependencies.

-## sec is the project code folder
+## sec is the project code folder.
 The project folder consists of 2 apps.
 In order to run different variants of the App, some code needs to be changed.
 Specifically, `App.js` and `MainContainer.js`.

-### To run the main application:
+### To run the Main application:

 In `App.js` (Line 25-34),
 Keep the Companion App part commented: